claceio/docs/content/docs/installation/index.md

 clace server start
 ```

 to start the server.
-In another window, apps can be install using same command as Linux/OSX.
+In another window, apps can be installed using same command as Linux/OSX.
 To install a bookmark manager app, run

 ```shell
 clace app create --approve /book github.com/claceio/apps/utils/bookmarks/